minlanyu/cs145-site/infra.md

 ## Setting up the VM environment

 We run all our programs in a virtual machine.
 The VM has the P4 and Mininet environment already set up for you.
+For project2 and project4 which do not use P4 or Mininet, we *still recommend* you do these projects using this VM.

 - **Download the virtual machine we prepared**.
 The virtual machine files for VMWare can be downloaded at this [link](https://drive.google.com/file/d/1xhWsiz8qtd_DCvzDLDRegE1nQfxsXW4t/view?usp=sharing).